Norwegian Wood

 rains drenched the earth, lending everything the gloomy air of a

-Flemish landscape: the ground crew in waterproofs, a flag atop a squat
+Flemish landscape: the ground crew in waterproofs, a flag atop a

 airport building, a BMW billboard.
 So - Germany again.